dzrw/outback/README.md

 Thanks.

+## Can I include arbitrary JavaScript expressions in my data-binds?

+No.

+1. `data-bind` attributes are handled by [rj](https://github.com/politician/relaxed-json-parser) which recognizes a small superset of JSON.
+Specifically, the `@name` notation is parsed using the rules for JavaScript identifiers.
+2. Personally, I don't think it's a good idea to put logic in markup.

 ## Is there anything else you'd like to share?

 * The text and value bindings use `model.escape` instead of `model.get` to help defend against XSS attacks.
 This feature may be turned off by including `escape: false` in the binding configuration.
-Then `html` binding uses jQuery's natural mechanism and is not overridable.
+The `html` binding uses jQuery's natural mechanism and is not overridable.

 ## What's on your todo list?